Cougar Hot Springs | Terwilliger Hot Springs

 Road Access: Any vehicle

-Day-use: Yes with fees
+Day-use: Yes, fees apply

 Managed by: US Forest Service